 It may seem like that a tight band would encourage even more rapid weight loss, but in fact, the opposite happens: weight loss comes more slowly, and other symptoms can occur.

 How Will You Know if the Lap-Band Needs to Be Loosened?

 The following symptoms might mean your lap-band is too tight:

 When the band is first put in place around your stomach, it is deflated or only partially inflated with saline.
 About four to six weeks after surgery, you will have an appointment for your first adjustment.

 This is done in a simple office procedure during which saline is injected into the small port that has been placed beneath your skin.

 If fluid needs to be removed, it is done through this port as well.
 When fluid is removed, the band relaxes around the stomach.
 If band tightness was the problem, this should ease the symptoms described above.

-Most patients get about four to six adjustments in the first year after surgery.
+Most patients get about four to six adjustments in the first year after the lap-band surgery.
 Once the patient has reached his or her goal weight, adjustments may be needed less often.
-However, you should still plan to be seen at least once a year over the course of your lifetime for a check-up and potential adjustment.
+However, you should still plan to be seen at least once a year over the course of your life for a check-up and potential adjustment.